forcepusher/PortableAgent/README.md

 2. Project MUST be recently checked with diagnostics tool.
 3. Work MUST be fully finished, no "next steps" remaining.

-## OOP Rules
+## Code Rules

 You write object-oriented code.

 1. Name a class for what it IS, not what it does.
 Must be a noun, no verbs.
-2. NEVER put null guards and try catch blocks unless asked.
-Code must throw.
+2. NEVER use null guards, try catch blocks, other fail-safes.
+Let code throw.
 3. Keep the code testable.
 No singletons and static instance fields.
 4. Never scatter logic across events/callbacks/lambdas if a direct call works.
 5. Interfaces and public methods must be clean.
 Object internals can be messy.